 No doubt, travel within Europe will be affected.
 At one of the busiest travel times of the year, air passengers may face:

 - Planned and unplanned strikes

-What do Ryanair strikes mean for summer travelers?
+What do Ryanair strikes mean for summer travellers?

 If you already have an existing flight booked with Ryanair, understand that you have rights.

 What can air passengers do if they booked a Ryanair flight?